django-cms/django-cms/docs/reference/api_references.rst

         .. important:: If the plugin class still uses the legacy attribute ``cache`` and it is set to ``False``, this method will not even be called.
-This behavior can be disabled by adding the class name of the plugin as a list item in the CMS setting :setting:`CMS_IGNORE_PLUGIN_CACHE_ATTRIBUTE`.
+This behaviour can be disabled by adding the class name of the plugin as a list item in the CMS setting :setting:`CMS_IGNORE_PLUGIN_CACHE_ATTRIBUTE`.